Home » Planning for College » Paying for School » Does FAFSA Money Run Out?

 Why the FAFSA doesn’t run out

-The FAFSA is the key to getting federal grants, student loans, and qualifying for work-study.
-The government sets very late deadlines for the FAFSA.
+The FAFSA is essential to accessing federal grants, student loans, and work-study programs.
+Despite the government setting relatively late deadlines for FAFSA submission, there’s often concern about the availability of funds.

 Early Completion of FAFSA is Still Preferred

-Applying early for FAFSA funds is still advisable in nearly every circumstance.
+Applying early for FAFSA is still advisable in nearly every circumstance.

-Most colleges offer need-based aid in addition to the available federal funds.
-This college aid is limited, so it is best to apply for it as soon as possible.
-In most cases, a part of the application process is filling out the FAFSA.
-Many schools have forms in addition to the FAFSA, but getting the FAFSA done early will always be a positive step towards some extra aid.
+Beyond federal funding, most colleges offer need-based financial aid.
+This kind of aid is usually limited.
+At most institutions, submitting the FAFSA is part of the application process.
+Many schools require forms in addition to the FAFSA, but completing the FAFSA early is a proactive step you can take towards securing extra financial aid.
 Even if you don’t think you have any chance of qualifying, keep in mind that 20 minutes of paperwork could be worth hundreds or even thousands of dollars.
-This is one situation you don’t want to make any assumptions about your ability to qualify.
+This is one situation in which you don’t want to make any assumptions about your ability to qualify.

 Everyone Should Complete the FAFSA Promptly

-Even if you don’t qualify for any need-based aid, an early FAFSA application is still highly recommended.
+Even if you don’t anticipate qualifying for any need-based aid, submitting your FAFSA application early is still highly recommended.

-If you will be taking out a federal loan, you have the money to be in place before the semester starts.
-Some colleges are better than others at processing this information, but because the system is not error-proof, you want to give yourself some extra time.
+If you are planning to take out federal loans, it’s important to ensure those funds are in place before the semester begins.
+The efficiency with which colleges process this information can vary, and given the possibility of systemic errors, it’s wise to allow extra time for processing.
 The campus bookstore will not take an IOU while you wait for your FAFSA funds to hit your account.

 Final Thought: Don’t Procrastinate

-The government won’t be denying you student loans or grants because you were not one of the first 500 people to submit an application.
+The government won’t deny you student loans or grants simply because you weren’t among the first 500 people to submit the FAFSA.
 However, with each day that passes, potential opportunities are lost.
-Submitting your FAFSA as early as possible is the best practice.
+Therefore, to maximize your chances of accessing financial aid, it’s best to submit your FAFSA as early as you can.

 About the Author